Muppet1856/Hello_World_CF_Worker_D1/README.md

 can verify the environment at a glance.

 The deploy workflow publishes a `DB_SOURCE` variable alongside the worker so the UI banner reflects the active database.
-The Wrangler action receives the resolved value directly from the `DB_SOURCE_LABEL` environment variable that earlier steps write into the job environment.
+The Wrangler action now injects the resolved value by passing `DB_SOURCE=${{ env.DB_SOURCE_LABEL }}` in its input, so whatever label earlier steps write into the job environment is forwarded unchanged to the deployed worker.

 ## Customising the greeting